 Please read the FAQ first if you are having problems.

-We offer limited support for Lightbox Plus ColorBox via the support forums.
+You can get community support for Lightbox Plus Colorbox via the support forums.

 <a href="images/image-1.jpg" rel="lightbox[uniqueID|filename]" title="my caption">image #1</a>

 Optional: Use the title attribute if you want to show a caption.

 If you have a set of related images that you would like to group, follow step one but additionally include a group name between square brackets in the rel attribute.
 For example:

 <a href="images/image-1.jpg" rel="lightbox[roadtrip]">image #1</a> <a href="images/image-2.jpg" rel="lightbox[roadtrip]">image #2</a> <a href="images/image-3.jpg" rel="lightbox[roadtrip]">image #3</a>

 Requires: 3.6 or higher

 Active Installs: 200,000+